Moisés Naím

 Moisés Naím (born July 5, 1952) is a Venezuelan journalist and writer.
 He is a Distinguished Fellow at the Carnegie Endowment for International Peace.
-In 2013, the British magazine Prospect listed Naím as one of the world's leading thinkers.
-In 2014 and 2015, Dr. Naím was ranked among the top 100 influential global thought leaders by Gottlieb Duttweiler Institute (GDI) for his book The End of Power.
-"The End of Power" was also selected as the first book for followers of Mark Zuckerberg's 2015 book club to read.

-Naím served as the editor-in-chief of Foreign Policy magazine for 14 years (1996-2010).
+Naím was the editor-in-chief of Foreign Policy magazine for 14 years (1996–2010).
 Since 2012, he has directed and hosted Efecto Naím,[sic] a weekly televised news program on the economy and international affairs that airs throughout the Americas on NTN24.
 In 2011, he received the Ortega y Gasset Award for his important contribution to journalism in the Spanish language.

-He is the former Minister of Trade and Industry for Venezuela, Director of its Central bank, and Executive Director of the World Bank.
+He is the former Minister of Trade and Industry for Venezuela, director of its central bank, and executive director of the World Bank.
+Naím is also the founder and chairman of the Group of Fifty and a member of the Council on Foreign Relations, the Inter-American Dialogue, and the World Economic Forum.

 Education

-Moisés Naím studied at the Universidad Metropolitana in Caracas, Venezuela.
-Following his undergraduate studies, he attended the Massachusetts Institute of Technology, where he obtained both a master of science and doctorate degrees.
+Naím studied at the Universidad Metropolitana in Caracas, Venezuela.
+Following his undergraduate studies, he attended the Massachusetts Institute of Technology, where he obtained both a Master of Science and doctorate degrees in the late 1970s.
 His dissertation was titled, "The Political Economy of Regulating Multinational Corporations".

 Public service

 Naím was a professor of business strategy and industrial economics at Instituto de Estudios Superiores de Administración (IESA), Venezuela's leading business school and research center located in Caracas.
-He also served as its Dean between 1979 and 1986.
+He also was its Dean from 1979 to 1986.

-From 1989 to 1990, Naím served as Venezuela's Minister of Trade and Industry, he wrote about this experience in his 1993 book, "Paper Tigers and Minotaurs" and spoke about it in an interview with journalist Mirtha Rivero.
+From 1989 to 1990, Naím served as Venezuela's Minister of Trade and Industry, in Carlos Andrés Pérez's second cabinet.
+Naím wrote about his experience in his 1993 book, "Paper Tigers and Minotaurs" and spoke about it in an interview with journalist Mirtha Rivero.

 Journalism career

-Moisés Naím is the chief international columnist for El País, the most widely read newspaper in Spain.
+Naím is the chief international columnist for El País, the most widely read newspaper in Spain.
 His column, "The Global Observer", is also published in Italy (La Repubblica), France (Slate.fr), and in the major newspapers of Latin America.
-For several years, he served as a contributing editor to The Atlantic.
+For several years, he was a contributing editor to The Atlantic.

 Among other publications, Naím's work has appeared in: The New York Times, The Washington Post, The Financial Times, Newsweek, Time, Le Monde, Berliner Zeitung, and many more, making him one of today's most widely read columnists on international economics and geopolitics.